 The Faculty also includes a publishing arm, FMKnjige.
 Since 2008, it has released more than 100 publications in the fields of philosophy, art theory, sociology, psychology, political theory, film theory, media and new media theory.
 It also publishes the Faculty’s academic journal, AM – Journal of Art and Media Studies.

-The Faculty’s study programmes, curricula, teaching, grading, and self-evaluation methods are fully compliant with the principles of the Bologna Declaration, including the European Credit Transfer System (ECTS).
+The Faculty’s academic programmes, curricula, teaching, grading, and self-evaluation methods are fully compliant with the principles of the Bologna Declaration, including the European Credit Transfer System (ECTS).
 Under the auspices of the Erasmus+ programme, the Faculty is part of student and teaching staff exchange with the University of Marburg, Germany.